grynoch/mintDOI4OpenRepository/README.md

 - authorization = Authorization key from [https://support.datacite.org/reference/post_dois](https://support.datacite.org/reference/post_dois)

 ## Metadata Fields
-Depending on the fields in your Open Repository instance and what fields you would like to import into your DataCite metadata, you may need to edit the code or comment out fields you do not use or add fields you wish to import into your DataCite metadata.
+Depending on the fields in your Open Repository instance and what fields you would like to import into your DataCite metadata, you may need to edit the code, comment out fields you do not use, or add fields you wish to import into your DataCite metadata.
 All edits would take place in step 3.

-Open repository metadata fields used in this script:
+Open Repository metadata fields used in this script:
 - dc.contributor.author
 - dc.identifier.orcid
 - dc.date.issued